jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 {: .govuk-heading-l #security}

 ### HTTPS
-{: .govuk-heading-m}
+{: .govuk-heading-m #https}

-All Street Manager web and API interfaces are secured using Transport Layer Security (TLS) v1.2 certificates issued by [Let's Encrypt](https://letsencrypt.org/), currently signed by the 'DST Root CA X3' IdenTrust cross-signed intermediate certificate as listed in the [Chain of Trust](https://letsencrypt.org/certificates/) document.
+All Street Manager web and API interfaces are secured using Transport Layer Security (TLS) v1.2 certificates issued by Amazon Web Services.
+These certificates are signed by the 'Amazon Root CA 1' certificate as listed in the 'Certification Authorities' section of the [AWS Chain of Trust](https://www.amazontrust.com/repository/) document.
 {: .govuk-body}

 When sending requests to the Street Manager APIs the URL must start with <code>https://</code>.
-Requests sent with <code>http://</code> will result in a <code>Failed to fetch</code> error.
+Requests sent with <code>http://</code> will result in an error.
 {: .govuk-body}

 ### Authentication and Authorisation